Breyvic Valera

-Breyvic José Valera Henríquez (born January 8, 1992) is a Venezuelan professional baseball second baseman who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Los Angeles Dodgers, Baltimore Orioles, New York Yankees, and Toronto Blue Jays and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
+Breyvic José Valera Henríquez (born January 8, 1992) is a Venezuelan professional baseball second baseman for El Águila de Veracruz of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Los Angeles Dodgers, Baltimore Orioles, New York Yankees, and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

 Career

 St. Louis Cardinals

 Valera signed with the St. Louis Cardinals as an international free agent in May 2010.
 He made his professional debut with the Venezuelan Summer League Cardinals.
 He started 2014 with the Palm Beach Cardinals and was promoted to the Double-A Springfield Cardinals during the following season.
 Valera began 2016 with the Springfield Cardinals and was then promoted to the Memphis Redbirds, where he batted a combined .304 between both teams.

 The Cardinals added Valera to their 40-man roster after the 2016 season.

 On September 5, 2017 the St. Louis Cardinals recalled Valera from the Triple-A Memphis Redbirds, and he made his major league debut the same night against the San Diego Padres starting at second base, batting 7th in the lineup.
 His first MLB hit, a single, came on September 7, 2017, against the San Diego Padres.

 Valera was designated for assignment on March 28, 2018.